A mixed characteristic analogue of the perfection of rings and its almost Cohen-Macaulay property: Uniform Completion of Tate Rings

-\begin{definition}[Uniformization and uniform completion of a Tate ring] Let $A = A_0[1/t]$ be a Tate ring. \begin{enumerate} \item The \textit{uniformization} $A^u = (A_0[1/t])^u$ of $A = A_0[1/t]$ is defined as a Tate ring $A^u := A_0^+[1/t]$ which has a ring of definition $A_0^+$, where $A_0^+$ is some ring of integral elements of $A$ such that $A_0 \subseteq A_0^+$.
+\begin{definition}[Uniformization and uniform completion of a Tate ring] Let $A = A_0[1/t]$ be a Tate ring. \begin{enumerate} \item The \emph{uniformization} $A^u = (A_0[1/t])^u$ of $A = A_0[1/t]$ is defined as a Tate ring $A^u \defeq A_0^+[1/t]$ which has a ring of definition $A_0^+$, where $A_0^+$ is some ring of integral elements of $A$ such that $A_0 \subseteq A_0^+$.
 In particular, we can take $A_0^+$ as the set of all power-bounded elements $A^\circ$ in $A$.

-\item The \textit{uniform completion} of $A = A_0[1/t]$ is defined as the completion of $A^u = A_0^+[1/t]$, which is $\widehat{A_0^+}[1/t]$.
+\item The \emph{uniform completion} of $A = A_0[1/t]$ is defined as the completion of $A^u = A_0^+[1/t]$, which is $\widehat{A_0^+}[1/t]$.
 Denote it by $\widehat{A^u}$. \end{enumerate} \end{definition}

+By \Cref{integraluniform}, the uniformization changes the topology of a Tate ring and this is a well-defined notion as follows.

-\begin{lemma} For a Tate ring $(A,A_0)$, the topology of the uniformization $A^u$ does not depend on the choice of $A^+_0$.
-Moreover, in the definition of the uniform completion, $\widehat{A_0^+}$ is an integrally closed ring of definition of $\widehat{A^u}$. \end{lemma}
+\begin{lemma} For any Tate ring $A = A_0[1/t]$, the topology of the uniformization $A^u$ does not depend on the choice of $A^+_0$.
+Moreover, in the definition of the uniform completion, $\widehat{A_0^+}$ is an integrally closed ring of definition of $\widehat{A^u}$ and thus \(\widehat{A^u}\) is a complete uniform Tate ring. \end{lemma}